twolfson/gulp.spritesmith/README.md

 We have moved to `binary-tree` as the default `algorithm`.
 We changed this to give the best possible packing out of the box.
 If you were using `top-down` as the default, please specify it in your configuration.

+We have moved the `cssClass` option for the `css` template to `cssSelector`.
+This makes it more semantically appropriate and eaiser to find.

 ## Getting Started
 Install the module with: `npm install gulp.spritesmith`